 Seven Most Common AC Problems and How to Fix Them

-When your home’s air conditioner goes on the fritz, you deserve to get the problem resolved as soon as possible.
-Annoyingly, there can be hundreds of reasons why your AC unit isn’t working properly.
+When your home’s cooling malfunctions, you should try to get the problem resolved at the earliest opportunity.
+Unfortunately, there can be dozens of reasons why your air conditioner isn’t working properly.
 How do you know which one is impacting you?
-There are a handful of problems that are more prevalent, and determining what they are is helpful when your Norrell Service Experts Expert is going over available choices for resolving the problem through air conditioning repair in North America.
+There are a handful of problems that are more widespread, and recognizing what they are is handy when your Service Experts Heating, Air Conditioning & Plumbing Expert is reviewing available choices for fixing the problem through air conditioning repair in North America.

-ere are the top six common air conditioner problems that can cause your cooling system to break down.
+Here are the top six common air conditioner problems that can cause your air conditioning to stop working.

 1. Thermostat Problems

-Your thermostat tells your cooling when to start and for how long to run.
-If the thermostat settings are inaccurate, your air conditioning may not work properly.
-And if the batteries died in a programmable thermostat, it won't be accessible at all.
-Run through this brief checklist to ensure your thermostat is receiving power and working properly:
+Your thermostat instructs your cooling when to start and for how long to run.
+If the thermostat settings are incorrect, your cooling might not work like it should.
+And if the batteries ran out in a programmable thermostat, you won’t be able to use it at all.
+Try this short checklist to make sure your thermostat is receiving power and functioning properly:

 • Make sure your thermostat has power (smart models)